Flexible and Hybrid Working at Home

 If You Need More Help

-If this is you asking – ‘What do I need to do for Flexible Working at Home?’ call Team Safewell Now and we can help you quickly and efficiently.
+If this is you asking – ‘What do I need to do for Flexible or hybrid Working at Home?’- call or message the Team Safewell Now and we will help you quickly and efficiently.
 We can help with:

-- documenting a flexible working procedure and forms
+- documenting a flexible working and hybrid working procedure and forms

-- helping with online training in flexible work station set up (using Zoom, Microsoft Teams, etc) either as a group or 1:1
+- helping with online training in hybrid work station set up (using Zoom, Microsoft Teams, etc) either as a group or 1:1

-- Occupational health referrals for medical condition, or aches and pains from home working
+- Occupational health referrals for medical conditions, or aches and pains from home working